bitcoin/bitcoin/doc/tor.md

 the user running bitcoind to the same group and setting permissions appropriately.
 On Debian-based systems the user running bitcoind can be added to the debian-tor group, which has the appropriate permissions.
-An alternative authentication method is the use of the `-torpassword` flag and a `hash-password` which can be enabled and specified in Tor configuration.
+An alternative authentication method is the use of the `-torpassword=hashpassword` option.
+The `hashpassword` can be enabled and specified in Tor configuration under the `HashedControlPassword` option.

 ## 4. Privacy recommendations